-The administrative assistant places per diem request sheets in a folder for the administrator’s review.
+collects manager per diem and expense claim forms, scans them and saves them to the appropriate electronic file and saves them in the appropriate physical file; provides all to Treasurer or administrator for review; upon approval enters into payroll payment system and prepares checks for approved amounts; provides checks to administrator or Treasurer for signature upon approval by board at next meeting of the managers.

+The administrative assistant forwards bills and invoices from contractors providing work on District projects to the District’s engineer for review.
+The District’s engineer reviews and the bills and invoices, verifies the services for which payment is requested have been provided, the amount due for such services and that such services have been, to the know edge of the District engineer performed in accordance with the terms of any applicable contract and law and recommends to the administrator how much of the bill or invoice should be paid.

 Receipts are reviewed and approved by the administrator and invoices are reviewed and approved by the administrator and Treasurer.

-The administrator reviews the Excel spreadsheet prepared by the administrative assistant, listing vendor, invoice number, invoice amount and general ledger coding; a list of deposits with coding and a list of credit card charges with coding, and emails this information to the accountant.
+The administrator reviews the Excel spreadsheet prepared by the administrative assistant, listing vendor, invoice number, invoice amount and general ledger coding; a list of deposits with coding and a list of credit card charges with coding, and emails this information to the accountant who enters the bills and invoices and payments in the District’s electronic financial books and accounts.

+The administrator reviews the bills and invoices and the contracts to which they relate, if any, and determines if the bills and invoices are correct and eligible for payment, and recommends whether or not the bills and invoices should be paid.

 The accountant prepares checks pursuant to these recommendations to pay the monthly bills.

-Payroll is processed through a third party payroll service.
+Payroll is processed through a third-party payroll service.
 The administrator submits employee hours to the payroll service for each pay period.
 The payroll service prepares payroll on a semi-monthly basis by direct deposit and is responsible for all tax filing requirements, tax forms, and PERA payments or filing requirements.

-The accountant prepares a monthly treasurer’s report that includes a listing of bills to be paid and tracks account balances.
+The District’s accountant prepares a monthly treasurer’s report that includes a listing of the checks prepared for payment of the bills and invoices to be paid and tracks account balances.
 The accountant also prepares an internal report for the treasurer.

-The administrator reviews the treasurer’s report and distributes the report to the Board of Managers for the review prior to the Board’s monthly meeting.
+The administrator reviews the treasurer’s report, notes any changes that should be made and distributes the report to the Treasurer.

-The treasurer also reviews the bills to determine whether to recommend payment.
-All bills are available for review by any member of the Board of Managers on request.
+The treasurer reviews the bills and invoices to be paid to determine whether to recommend payment.
+All bills are available for review by any member of the Board on request.

-The treasurer reviews the treasurer’s report for accuracy prior to presentation to the Board of Managers.

-At the monthly Board meeting, the treasurer presents the treasurer’s report.
-The Board of Managers receives and discusses, as necessary, the treasurer’s report, then authorizes payment of the monthly bills as presented in the check register.
+At the monthly Board meeting, the treasurer presents the treasurer’s report and the list of checks to be issued in payment of bills and invoices.
+The Board receives and discusses, as necessary, the treasurer’s report, then authorizes payment of the monthly bills as presented in the check register which it determines should be paid